 Right next to the KIPP School, relax and keep cool in the shade.
 Artist Laurel True creates public and architectural work as part of her global creative activism.
 Her mosaic work can be found in other public spaces in New Orleans and around the world.

 Location: Bishop Perry Center, Touro and Dauphine in Marigny

 Created by artist and neighbor, Sue Ireland, over eight months, this mural was painted as a gift, illustrating the history of the property.
 As part of her process, she preserved pieces of two original murals.
 The first mural was painted by young pregnant women attending the alternative Catholic school and the second by Bishop Perry students a few months before Hurricane Katrina.

 Location: Corner of N. Claiborne Avenue and Gov. Nicholls Street in Treme

-Brandan Odums‘ portrait of the late Travis ‘Trumpet Black’, a brass band musician who died at the age of 28.
+Brandan Odums’ portrait of the late Travis “Trumpet Black” Hill, a brass band musician and bandleader who died in 2015 at the age of 28.
 “In New Orleans,” Odums said, “we celebrate life.
 We mourn, but beyond the mourning, we have a celebration.”

 “Ernie K-Doe” by Lefty Parker

 Location: Euclid and Chartres Street in Bywater